SciSharp/tensorflow-net-docs/docs/essentials/introduction.md

 ## Get me more docs

 Want to learn more?
 Read the docs & book [The Definitive Guide to Tensorflow.NET](https://tensorflownet.readthedocs.io/en/latest/FrontCover.html).
 Want to try the Chinese version?
-Click [here](https://github.com/SciSharp/TensorFlow.NET-Tutorials).
+Try [C# TensorFlow 2 入门教程](https://github.com/SciSharp/TensorFlow.NET-Tutorials).

 ## Talk is cheap